What accessible content is

 Provide alternative formats on request

-Under the Equality Act 2010, schools must make a reasonable effort to give people who are disabled access to online content in a different format if they ask for it.
+Under the Equality Act 2010, schools must make reasonable efforts to provide content in an alternative format when requested.
 This includes content that is normally exempt from accessibility regulations.
-This helps prevent discrimination against people with disabilities.

 - a plain text version